 Wise, who had lost the sight of one eye as a result of the shooting, identified Garner at a bond hearing, as he sat shackled to Henderson wearing prison clothing.
 Wise later told the prosecutors they had the “right ones.”

-Garner went on trial in January 1998 and was identified by Woodard and Wise.
+Garner went on trial in January 1998 in Johnston County Superior Court.
+Woodard and Wise both identified him.
 Riddick testified as well, saying that he did not have a cousin named Terence and that he had committed the crime with Garner and Henderson.

 Garner testified on his own behalf and denied being involved.